OnionIoT/documentation/docs/intro.md

 :::danger

-If you're unsure about using beta firmware, do not proceed and stick with the stable firwmare
+If you're unsure about using beta firmware, do not proceed and stick with the stable firmware

 :::